-11 the air and gas rate are now adjusted at the maximum power stage, go on with the point to point adjustement on the SV1 (gas side) adjusting cam as to reach the minimum output point.

-- 12 as for the point-to-point regulation, move the gas low flame microswitch (cam III) a little lower than the maximum position (90°); - 13 set the TAB thermostat to the minimum in order that the actuator moves progressively towards the low flame position; - move cam III to the minimum to move the actuator towards the low flame until the two bearings find the adjusting screw that refers to the lower position: screw V1 to increase the rate, unscrew to decrease. - 15 Move again cam III towards the minimum to meet the next screw on the adjusting cam and repeat the previous step; go on this way as to reach the desired low flame point. - 16 Now adjust the pressure switches (see next paragraph).
+- 11 The air and gas rate are now adjusted at the maximum power stage, go on with the point to point adjustement on the SV1 (gas side) adjusting cam as to reach the minimum output point. - 12 as for the point-to-point regulation, move the gas low flame microswitch a little lower than the maximum position (90°); - 13 set the TAB thermostat to the minimum in order that the actuator moves progressively towards the low flame position; - 14 move the gas low flame microswitch to the minimum to move the actuator towards the low flame until the two bearings find the adjusting screw that refers to the lower position: screw V1 to increase the rate, unscrew to decrease.